Garson & Shaw proudly welcomed over 200 guests to the Conference on Textile Reuse and Recycling in Atlanta, GA on May 5, 2017.

 Mattias Wallender spoke to us about climate change, the environmental impact of textiles and the importance of recycling.

 Vance Murphy, Director of Logistics for Garson & Shaw, shared with us the benefits of exporting secondhand clothes worldwide.
 Followed by round table discussions of important topics in our industry.

-Pollution Prevention Program Manager for EPA, Pam Swingle, presented about administration of the EPA's Sustainability and Energy Efficiency initiatives within Region 4's eight southeastern states.
+Pollution Prevention Program Manager for EPA, Pam Swingle, presented about the administration of the EPA’s Sustainability and Energy Efficiency initiatives within Region 4’s eight southeastern states.

 Kate Black, author of “Magnifeco” shared her researches on non-toxic beauty and ethical fashion.
 Recommended a multitude of ways for consumers to make better decisions and introduced the brands and designers leading the way along this socially responsible plan.

 Humana People to People’s Moses Zulu inspired us with HPP’s inspiring work against poverty and hunger in Africa, in part, supported by the sale of secondhand clothes.